Curriculum Vitae

 Professor/Librarian IV, promoted to the rank of full professor in 2006 which under Title 133, Series 9 is a full-time non-tenure, 12-month librarian-track faculty appointment with administrative duties and faculty status; retained faculty rank upon administrative appointment to Academic Affairs in 2016.

 Adjunct Faculty and Advisory Board Member for WVROCKS/HEPC, 2011 to the present.
-Teach RITL 200, a one-hour Digital Literacy Skills course for the WVROCKS degree completion program sponsored by the HEPC; participate in WVROCKS planning meetings as a member of the Advisory Board, 2011-present; serve as the copyright compliance coordinator for courses offered in the program, 2014-2020.
+Teach RITL 200, a one-hour Digital Literacy Skills course for the WVROCKS degree completion program sponsored by the HEPC; participate in WVROCKS planning meetings as a member of the Advisory Board, 2011-2019; serve as the copyright compliance coordinator for courses offered in the program, 2014-2020.

-• Katy Zane, expected 2023, How Provosts and Librarians Rank Method of Metrics and Communications
+• Katy Zane, expected 2025, How Provosts and Librarians Rank Method of Metrics and Communications

 • Christopher J. Sochor, EdD, 2022, Student Perspectives on the Presence & Usefulness of Navigational Course Components in Distance Education Courses.